 Where is Mandalay ? located 650 kilometers north of Yangon,

-Flying is the best way to travel to Mandalay.
-Travel by train or car takes about 14 hours while by boat up the Ayeyarwady or Irrawaddy river takes at least a couple of week.
+Flying is the best option, by train or car takes about 14 hours while by boat up the Irrawaddy river takes at least a couple of week.

-Rudyard Kipling’s “The Road to Mandalay,” made the name of the last capital of Myanmar kings familiar even to those who had never heard of Burma.
+Rudyard Kipling’s “The Road to Mandalay,” made the name of the last capital of Myanmar kings familiar even to those who had never heard of the country before.

 We passed some small pagodas came to down town and checked into the hotel.
-There are plenty of hotels, the best is just in front of the rebuilt Mandalay Palace, it’s the Sedona Hotel.
+There are plenty of them, the best is just in front of the rebuilt Palace, it’s the Sedona Hotel.

 |Here is the view over the palace and the hill in the back from the Sedona Hotel|